The Harvard MBA:

 - took responsibility for your own failure and learned from it.

-Here are a lot more tips on writing that epic HBS essay, and Our complete Guide to Tackling the Harvard MBA Essay on our YouTube Channel.
+Here are more tips for writing an epic HBS essay, and Our complete Guide to Tackling the Harvard MBA Essay on our YouTube Channel.

 What will you learn at in the Harvard MBA program and how?